Cleft Lip & Cleft Palate

 A cleft lip or cleft palate is a common birth defect in which the two sides of the lip or roof of the mouth do not fuse together during fetal development.
 A child may be born with a cleft lip, a cleft palate, or both.
 Infants born with a cleft may have difficulty feeding and maintaining suction, and leaving this condition untreated can severely impact the child’s ability to eat and speak properly.

-Dr. Karas holds both dental and medical degrees and performs the delicate surgery needed to correct this birth defect in infants.
+Dr. Karas and Dr. Williams hold both dental and medical degrees and performs the delicate surgery needed to correct this birth defect in infants.
 Depending on the severity, care may involve an oral surgeon, a pediatrician, and a speech pathologist.
 With proper treatment, your child will achieve full oral function and a pleasing appearance.

 Leaving Orofacial Clefts Untreated